-Round Definition
+Round Definition:

-An Amateur Boxing contest shall consist of:
+K1 Kickboxing contest shall consist of:

-Between three (3) and five (5) rounds of either two (2) or three (3) minutes duration for all Amateur contests.
-Female contestants may not exceed five (5) rounds of two (2) minutes duration for all Amateur contests.
-Junior, Cadet & Novice bouts may consist of three (3) rounds of one & a half (1.5) minutes duration with approval by the ISKA Representative.
+Between three (3) & five (5) rounds of either two (2) or three (3) minutes duration for all Male contests.
+Between three (3) & five (5) rounds of two (2) minutes duration for all Female contests.
+Junior, Cadet & Novice bouts may consist of three (3) rounds of one & a half (1.5) minutes duration subject to approval by the ISKA Representative.